DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 7. Populate the end date.
 8. Select ‘Include departed clients’ or ‘Departed clients only’ if required.
 9. Select ‘Include ongoing interest’ to include DAP/DAC/Periodic interest calculations.
-10. Select ‘Include unpaid lumpsum interest’ to include interest calculations on unpaid lumpsum (RAD/RAC)
+10. Select ‘Include unpaid lump sum interest’ to include interest calculations on the unpaid lump sum (RAD/RAC)
 11. Click on **Filter**
 12. Specify the required criteria for generating the billing journals (customer account, Service code)
 13. Click **OK**
-14. *If required, setup the job to run in the background.
+14. *If required, set up the job to run in the background.
 Select Batch processing to Yes*
 15. *Click on Recurrence*
-16. *The default value is for the job to run once (End after:1) If it is a requirement for the job to run at a regular interval, then setup up the required recurrence pattern.*
+16. *The default value is for the job to run once (End after:1) If it is a requirement for the job to run at a regular interval, then set up the required recurrence pattern.*
 17. *Click OK to close the Recurrence form.*
 18. *Click OK to add the job to the batch queue.*
-19. There will be separate lines generated for ongoing interest amounts (DAP/DAC) and interest on unpaid lumpsum.
+19. There will be separate lines generated for ongoing interest amounts (DAP/DAC) and interest on unpaid lump sum.
 20. The interest rate used for the calculations is the agreed interest rate on the client’s accommodation payment setup.
 21. If any adjustments are required, the original amount will be reversed, and new line(s) proposed with the relevant rates and amounts.
 22. Validate and post the journal.

 ### Interest payable to client proposal

--   Interest payable will be proposed if the lumpsum is not refunded within the legislative time frame following the departure of a client.
+-   Interest payable will be proposed if the lump sum is not refunded within the legislative time frame following the departure of a client.
 -   The base interest rate is used in the calculations for the first 14 days after departure.
 -   The Max permissible interest rate (MPIR) will be applicable in the calculations 14 days after departure.
 -   If the reason for leaving is deceased, then the base rate is used until the Probate/Admin letter is received.
 The Probate/Admin letter date is populated in the client service entry when the letter is received.